TosbackCgusBridge-Bot/CGUs-versions/Guardian/Privacy Policy.md

 Last 24 hours

 1. 1.
-TV review: Kirstie's Vintage Home
+Media Talk podcast: Robbie Williams is the new Status Quo
 2. 2\.
-Tottenham v NK Maribor – live!
+Syria's humanitarian crisis getting 'rapidly worse' UN warns - live updates
 3. 3\.
-Mitt Romney thanks wealthy donors as Republican strategists search for blame
+Seduction playlist: get jiggy with these tracks
 4. 4\.
-Leveson inquiry: bring in new law to curb press excesses, Tories urge PM
+Ansel Adams: Photography from the Mountains to the Sea exhibition opens in London
 5. 5\.
-In Obama's second term, hope for change rests with us, the people | Amy Goodman
+Premier League live webchat: Jacob Steinberg answers your questions
 6. All today's stories

 On the Guardian today

-1. World news US election 2012: winners and losers
+1. World news Mitt Romney thanks wealthy donors as Republican strategists search for blame
-2. Science How did Nate Silver predict the US election?
+2. World news US election 2012: winners and losers
-3. Comment is free Barack Obama's odyssey continues
+3. World news Bulgarian archaeologists find golden treasures in ancient Thracian tomb
-4. Football Anzhi Makhachkala v Liverpool – as it happened
+4. Comment is free CNN claims Iran shot at a US drone, revealing the news network's mindset
-5. World news Republicans debate future as 2016 jostling begins - US politics live
+5. World news Tearful Obama thanks campaign team as Democrats ponder next moves
-6. World news Barack Obama's victory speech – video
+6. World news Republicans debate future as 2016 jostling begins - US politics live

-From the Guardian today
+Most popular in this section From the Guardian today

 *   Hurricane Sandy: 10 statistics that place this powerful storm in perspective **Harry Enten**: Overhyped?
 Hardly – this storm system is massive and its effects will be felt for days by much of the US east coast
 *   San Francisco Giants win World Series by sweeping the Detroit Tigers **MLB:** San Francisco Giants win fluctuating Game Four 4-3 in extra inning to sweep Detroit Tigers and claim 2012 World Series